The quest for CMB signatures of Conformal Cyclic Cosmology: A Machine Learning Search of Hawking Points

 Can we improve our machine learning approach for finding Hawking points?
-As pointed out above the neural network training starting from Gaussian noise with the best-fit $\Lambda$CDM CMB power spectrum was not very successful, and the training starting from the "COM PowerSpect CMB-TT-full R30" power spectrum was better, but not optimal.
-Given the fact that the later approach did identify patches with potential Hawking points, which turned out to be indeed regions that likely will be identified as potential Hawking points by any other searching algorithms, unless the single or few pixel anomalies are filtered out from the data, indicates that the ML algorithm served it's purpose fairly well.
-Therefor we can at this point already make the claim that with the current CMB data resolution, Hawking points with a magnitude in the range from 100 to 400 $\mu$K amplitude and spatial Gaussian extend between 0.7 and 1.2 degrees, and small distortions thereof, can be ruled out.
+As pointed out above, the neural network training starting from Gaussian noise with the best-fit $\Lambda$CDM CMB power spectrum from the baseline Planck TT,TE,EE+lowE+lensing was not very successful, and the training starting from the "COM PowerSpect CMB-TT-full R30" power spectrum was better, but not optimal.
+Given the fact that the later approach did identify patches with potential Hawking points, which turned out to be indeed regions that likely will be identified as potential Hawking points by any other searching algorithms, unless the single or few pixel spots of unusual brightness are filtered out from the data, indicates that the ML algorithm served it's purpose fairly well.
+Therefore we can at this point already make the claim that with the current CMB data resolution, Hawking points with a magnitude in the range from 100 to 400 $\mu$K amplitude and spatial Gaussian extend between 0.7 and 1.2 degrees, and small distortions thereof, can be ruled out.
 We did however explore one more neural network training method, the pseudo-synthetic approach, which could support the above claim with higher confidence.

 \textbf{The pseudo-synthetic approach:} In this method the classifier was trained on real CMB SMICA Planck data with and without added Hawking points, hence the name pseudo-synthetic.
-The choice of the Planck SMICA set over COMMANDER was motivated by the smaller amount of CMB anomalies in the data.
+The choice of the Planck SMICA set over COMMANDER was motivated by the smaller amount of spots of unusual brightness in the data.
 We considered 500,000 patches of $4 \times 4$ degree size from both the real data Northern and Southern hemispheres.